kalabox/kalabox/docs/troubleshooting.md

 Install Logs
 ------------

-If you have a failed installation you should be able to find logs in the following locations
+If you have a failed installation you should be able to find logs in the following locations...

 * **Windows** - `%TEMP%\Setup Log**.txt
 * **MacOSX** - `/var/log/install.log`